lleiding/gemm/README.md

 [Initialisation of grid cells]
 [How is input considered?]
 The initialisation step creates lineages with randomly chosen genetic and ecological trait values.
+This encompasses choosing the number of genes for a lineage, the number of linkage units and the within genome variance of trait values.
+Trait with thus distributed trait values are the distributed randomly among the genes.
-Population size of a lineage is determined by the adult body size of individuals from a lineage.
+Population (number of individuals) size of a lineage is determined by the adult body size of individuals from a lineage.
 At this point all individuals of a population are identical.
 [Individuals can have different size!]
 Values for ecological traits are then varied in each gene where a given trait is found, for all individuals of a lineage.